Coarse assembly maps: Introduction

 The idea to use some version of cones in order to pull-back coarse homology theories has some history.
-We refer to Higson--Pederson--Roe \cite[Prop.~12.1]{higson_pedersen_roe} (coarse $K$-homology), Mitchener \cite[Thm.~4.9]{mit} ({coarsely excisive} theories), Bartels--Farrell--Jones--Reich \cite[Sec.~5]{MR2030590} (equivariant coarse algebraic {$K$-homology}), or Weiss \cite{MR1880196} (algebraic $K$-theory of additive categories and retractive spaces) as entry points to the literature.
+We refer to Higson--Pederson--Roe \cite[Prop.~12.1]{higson_pedersen_roe} (coarse $K$-homology), Mitchener \cite[Thm.~4.9]{mit} ({coarsely excisive} theories), Bartels--Farrell--Jones--Reich \cite[Sec.~5]{MR2030590} (equivariant coarse algebraic {$K$-homology}), \cite{hamped} (coarse topological and algebraic $K$-theory and $L$-theory), or Weiss \cite{MR1880196} (algebraic $K$-theory of additive categories and retractive spaces) as entry points to the literature.

 Given an entourage $U$ of a bornological coarse space $X$ we can form the Rips complex $P_{U}(X)$ at scale $U$, see Example \ref{efwoiuweofwefewfewfw}.
-It is a simplicial complex which will be equipped with the metric induced by the spherical metric on its simplices.
+It is a simplicial complex which will be equipped with the path quasi metric induced by the spherical metric on its simplices.
 The metric induces a coarse and a uniform structure on $P_{U}(X)$, and the family of subsets $(P_{U}(B))_{B\in \cB}$ (where $\cB$ denotes the bornology of $X$) generates the bornology of the uniform bornological coarse space $P_{U}(X)$.
-There is a canonical embedding of sets $X\hookrightarrow P_{U}(X)$ which induces an equivalence of bornological coarse spaces $X_{U}\to F_{\cU}(P_{U}(X))$.
+There is a canonical embedding $X\hookrightarrow P_{U}(X)$ of $X$ into the zero skeleton of $P_{U}(X)$ which induces an equivalence of bornological coarse spaces $X_{U}\to F_{\cU}(P_{U}(X))$, where $F_{\cU}$ forgets the uniform structure.

-On the one hand the family $(F_{\cU}(P_{U}(X)))_{U\in \cC}$ (where $\cC$ denotes the coarse structure of~$X$) of underlying bornological coarse spaces of the Rips complexes approximates the space~$X$.
-One the other hand, forming the colimit of the motivic uniform bornological coarse spectra represented by the Rips complexes we obtain a functor called the universal coarsification, see Definition \ref{ergioerggrg546546}.
-In detail,
+On the one hand the family $(F_{\cU}(P_{U}(X)))_{U\in \cC}$ (where $\cC$ denotes the coarse structure of~$X$) of underlying bornological coarse spaces of the Rips complexes is coarsely equivalent to the constant family on $X$.
+One the other hand, forming the colimit of the motivic uniform bornological coarse spectra represented by the Rips complexes, we obtain a functor